 When we turn from folklore to fairy tales, shape-shifting cats are viewed as less sinister creatures.
 In "The White Cat," a popular French fairy tale by Madame d'Aulnoy, the three sons of a king are sent upon a series of quests.
 The youngest son meets a lovely white cat, the queen of an enchanted castle filled with cat-servants and courtiers.
 She helps the prince with his tasks, and over time he falls in love with her.
 In the end, she asks him to cut off her head; sadly, the young prince obeys her command.
 This breaks the spell, and the cat assumes her true shape as a human princess.
 (For a thoroughly modern rendition of the tale, I recommend Holly Black's YA novel The White Cat.)

 In "Kip the Enchanted Cat," from Russia, a mother cat and her kitten are actually human beings under a fairy's curse.
 The kitten is raised with a human princess and eventually aids her with several magical tasks, leading to the spell's undoing and a double wedding with two suitable princes.
 (This tale, about women's friendships, was a particular favorite of mine as a child.)

 "The Cat Bride" is a story of animal-transformation in reverse: a house cat becomes the human bride of a good and gentle man who allows the gossip of neighbors to undermine his marital contentment.
 (I recommend Jane Yolen's lovely retelling in her story collection Dream Weaver.)

-"Silvershod" (from Russia) is the tale of a poor man, a child, her beloved cat Moura, and a mysterious stag who sheds jewels in the snow.
+The Russian fairy tale "Silvershod" is the story of a poor man, a child, her beloved cat Moura, and a mysterious stag who sheds jewels in the snow.
 The fairy tale ends oddly, for the jewels bring prosperity but the dear little cat vanishes with the stag.
 In a bittersweet poem inspired by the fairy tale, Ellen Steiber writes: